 The book also included illustrations and diagrams drawn by Pacioli’s friend, Leonardo Da Vinci.

-Summa de arithmetica, geometria, proportioni et proportionalita was a best selling book, published across large parts of Europe, and became the basis for bookkeeping as we know it today.
+Summa de arithmetica, geometria, proportioni et proportionalita was the best selling book, published across large parts of Europe, and became the basis for bookkeeping as we know it today.
 Even today, the double-entry accounting method is used today to record entries in both the Profit and Loss register and the Balance Sheet.

 In 1844 The British Joint Stock Companies Act was an Act of Parliament that allowed companies owned by one or more individuals to be incorporated.
 Before this, incorporation was only possible through Royal Charter or private act.
 As a consequence, many businesses operated as unincorporated associations – often with thousands of members and management of these businesses, and the ability for the business to be regulated was limited.
 If a customer had a grievance against an unincorporated association, their only recourse was to litigate against every member individually, which was virtually impossible in many cases.